Orbifolds of topological quantum field theories: Orbifolds of defect TQFTs

 For $n=3$, orbifold data of type~$\A^\rho$ are constructed from ribbon crossed $G$-categories, cf.\ \cite[Sect.\,5]{CRS3}.
 A related analysis in the context of once-extended TQFTs is carried out in \cite{SchweigertWoike}.

-More generally, actions $\Bar\mathcal G \lra \mathcal D_\zz$ of $n$-groups~$\mathcal G$ give candidates of orbifold data.
+More generally, actions $\Bar\mathcal G \lra \mathcal D_\zz$ of $n$-groups~$\mathcal G$ give candidates of orbifold data; for $p\in\Z_{\geqslant 1}$, a \textsl{$p$-form symmetry} is the special case when $\mathcal G = \Bar^p H$ is the $p$-fold delooping of an abelian group~$H$.
 Just as in the group case, there may be obstructions; see \cite[Rem.\,7.5(ii)]{cr1210.6363} for an example where~$\A^\rho$ is a $\Delta$-separable Frobenius algebra which is however not symmetric. \end{example}